Large Scale Image Segmentation with Structured Loss based Deep Learning for Connectome Reconstruction: Method

-where $\delta$ is the Kronecker delta and $\id(u)$ is the ground-truth label of voxel $u$.
-It can easily be seen that maximin edges are shared between voxel pairs.
-In fact, the union of all maximin edges forms a maximal spanning tree (MST),
+Considering that we have $O(n^2),\;n=|V|$, pairs of voxels, but---in the case of grid graphs considered here---only $O(n)$ edges, it follows that maximin edges are shared between voxel pairs.
+This observation generalizes to arbitrary graphs.
+In particular, the union of all maximin edges forms a maximal spanning tree (MST),